Hypothesis Testing for Regression Models#

 The Theory#

-Recall, how earlier we saw that the relationship between X and Y could be written down as a mathematical equation:
+Recall how the relationship between X and Y can be written down as a mathematical equation:

 \[Y = \theta_{0} + \theta_{1} X\]